What is a “defect” and what is its meaning?

 What is the test for using the term "at large" in the meaning of damages in a defamation case?
 (Newfoundland and Labrador, Canada)

-What is the test for a shared custody order?
+What is the thin skull doctrine and crumbling skull doctrine?
 (Newfoundland and Labrador, Canada)

-What are the grounds that this application is an abuse of process?
+What is the test for apportionment of liability?
 (Newfoundland and Labrador, Canada)

-What is the test for establishing material facts in a defence?
+What is the test for securing an indefinite support award?
 (Newfoundland and Labrador, Canada)

 X